Skip to content

 • CEDARLING_DATA_STORE_DEFAULT_TTL : Default TTL (Time To Live) in seconds for entries that don't specify a TTL.
 Default value is None (entries will not expire).
 When set, entries without an explicit TTL will use this value.

 • CEDARLING_DATA_STORE_MAX_TTL : Maximum allowed TTL in seconds.
 Default value is 3600 (1 hour).
 Entries with TTL exceeding this value will be rejected.
-Omit this property for unlimited TTL.
+Note: setting to 0 results in a zero-second max TTL (immediate expiry), not unlimited.
+There is currently no way to configure unlimited max TTL — omitting the property uses the default (1 hour).

 • CEDARLING_DATA_STORE_ENABLE_METRICS : Whether to enable metrics tracking for data entries (access counts, etc.).
 Default value is true.